 The races of the world have received sacred knowledge and spiritual teachings from the Gods and through these teachings, each race had established a priesthood and culture unique to them.

-On the subject of the Black race and the gods, I was pointed out by Lilith on the Egyptian Gods and their close ties with Blacks and traditional African religion.
+On the subject of the Black race and the Gods, I was pointed out by Lilith on the Egyptian Gods and their close ties with Blacks and traditional African religion.

-Traditional African religion ties with the Egyptian daemon gods, such as Amun Ra, Thoth, Sekhmet, Isis, Maat, Raum, Osiris and Horus, who did influence and have close relations to the Gentiles of Africa.
+Traditional African religion ties with the Egyptian daemon Gods, such as Amun Ra, Thoth, Sekhmet, Isis, Maat, Raum, Osiris and Horus, who did influence and have close relations to the Gentiles of Africa.
 I will especially point out the Dogon, Yoruba and Zulu people in deeper Africa (West and South).

 The Dogons did have the same knowledge the Egyptians did and you can see this in their priesthood, cosmology, astronomical teachings, similar Vedic symbols and culture.

-8 of the paired god and goddesses of pre-creation in the Egyptian Ogdoad are related to Dogon cosmology of creation and their eight "ancestors" of pre-creation which are also paired gods and goddesses.
+8 of the paired god and goddesses of pre-creation in the Egyptian Ogdoad are related to Dogon cosmology of creation and their eight "ancestors" of pre-creation which are also paired Gods and goddesses.
 The Egyptian god Amun is associated with the Dogon god Amma, the Dogon jackal that guards the "second world" corresponds to Egyptian god Anubis who was symbolized by a jackal that guards the underworld and so fourth.

 Cultural comparisons range from the type of rituals and rites performed, calendars observed, festivals and holidays, modes of dress for the priests and in their linguistics.The Dogon's culture and belief system is spiritual and scientific.
 Like the Egyptians spirituality, were based on the soul's perfection and the serpentine energies.

 The Zulu Africans in South Africa has some artifacts that hold symbols of alchemy on them as the Egyptian and Eastern Vedics.
-In parts of South Africa, I have noticed inscriptions of the ankh and eye of Horus and there are areas of Africa that served as temples for the gods.
-This is documented in the book "Temples of the African gods" and further shows evidence of Egyptian culture and spirituality in deep Africa.
+In parts of South Africa, I have noticed inscriptions of the ankh and eye of Horus and there are areas of Africa that served as temples for the Gods.
+This is documented in the book "Temples of the African Gods" and further shows evidence of Egyptian culture and spirituality in deep Africa.

+The Yoruba can be especially noted since they also share many principal Gods, customs, magickal practices and religion that the Gentiless in Egypt did.
+Archaeological, anthropological and linguistic evidence points to the Yoruba being derivative of ancient Egypt.
+More than 50% percent of Yoruba vocabulary can be deduced from ancient Egypt directly or indirectly.
 I also note that the Orishas of the Yoruba coincide with many of the Egyptian Neteru.
 The Yoruba word for Hidden is Amon.
 The Dogon, the Egyptians and the Yoruba all use the word Amun, Amma and Amon to mean "hidden" or "concealed".
-The gods of Egypt have many variations in the west African vocabulary but they all have similar meanings.
+The Gods of Egypt have many variations in the west African vocabulary but they all have similar meanings.

 Additionally, In Bantu language (used all over Central Africa and South), the word for Law is Amaateka, Amaat-egeko and Maateka and Maa.
 These all mean fulfillment and observances of principle and law in society.
 This is of the Egyptian Daemon Goddess Maat, who is of truth, regulation, justice and law.
+Traditional Rwandan and Burundi dances celebrate Maat, divine law and aesthetic harmony and the dances mimic the feathers of Maat with the hand and arm gestures and body balance.
+Traditional Kemetic/Egyptian head bands are used in the dance and were traditional made of papyrus.

 There are many Egyptian god names in Bantu that are included in everyday use by African peoples such as Horus and Hora, Amen Ra and Imanrwa, Set and Sata, Isis and Isi/Sia/Msis, etc. The list goes on.
 The Egyptian god Ra in Bantu is still the same with Re and Rarae being variants.
 Ra in Bantu means father, deity, and addressed to highly respected men.